Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Related works

-In more recent years, many researchers migrated to the design and development of application-specific uses of EEG data, leaving the task of feature definition to the training process of neural networks, showing remarkable results.
-With respect to action recognition, also referred to as motion imagery, Chen et al.~\cite{chen2018eeg} proposed a method that applies Multi-task Recurrent Neural Networks to learn distinctive features from EEG signals, and exploits the temporal correlation between different frequency channels to improve the recognition of imagined actions.
-Dose et al.~\cite{dose2018end} devised a convolutional neural network for imagined action recognition, and extended it for subject-specific adaptation.
-They conducted an analysis of the learned filters, to provide a level of interpretability on the predicted class.
-Zhang, Davoodnia et al.~\cite{zhang2019classification} addressed the classification of left/right hand movement by extracting preliminary features from the time and frequency domain, and subsequently processing them through a Long Short-Term Memory (LSTM) network that exploits an attention mechanism.
-Zhang, Yao et al.~\cite{zhang2019making} developed two levels of neural processing: a convolutional (CNN) and a recurrent (RNN) neural network.
-These were used jointly in either a cascade or parallel setup, to explore the space of feature representations.
-In terms of user identification and verification, Sun et al.~\cite{sun2019eeg} also combined a traditional convolutional neural network (CNN) with a LSTM module to extract data-defined spatio-temporal features of the EEG signals, and showed the empirical improvement in user identification accuracy.
-The authors also experimented with reducing the number of electrodes to potentially lower the cost of a practical implementation of a user recognition system.
 Recently, Lu et al.~\cite{lu2020deep} produced a comprehensive comparison study, which confirmed the effectiveness of preceding an RNN-based temporal analysis by a CNN-based preprocessing of the input signals.
-We leverage on this finding by designing an original neural architecture structured according to the aforementioned paradigm: jointly exploiting a convolutional backbone for data-driven preprocessing, and a Bi-LSTM head for handling temporal relationships.
-When combined with our phased subsampling data augmentation, we are able to fully exploit the task separation and achieve excellent recognition performance for both action recognition and user identification.
+We leverage this finding by designing an original neural architecture structured according to the aforementioned paradigm: jointly exploiting a convolutional backbone for data-driven preprocessing, and a Bi-LSTM head for handling temporal relationships.
+When combined with our shifted subsampling data augmentation, we are able to fully exploit the task separation and achieve excellent recognition performance for both action recognition and user identification.